 Four to Six Knights from various time periods compete in a Medieval Tournament.
 With each victory the Knight gets one step closer to the Final Match, where the Victor is crowned Kings Champion, Protector of the Realm.

-Four to Six Knights, Knight Marshal, Squire, MC, and DJ take part in this 45 minute show that is performed twice daily.
+Audience members are chosen to be our King & Queen.
+Four to Six Knights, Knight Marshal, Squire(s), MC, and DJ take part in this 45 minute show that is performed twice daily.

 Blades of Glory provides all entertainment for a Medieval Festival in your town or city.
 Performers include: Medieval Dancing (interactive), Reptile or Falconry show, Story Telling, Medieval Weapons Display and show, Medieval Armour Display & Show, Face painting, Western Medieval Martial Arts Display (Sword Fighting School), "Challenge a Knight" for children to fight one of our knights, Medieval gift shop, and of course the Blades of Glory Knights will provide fighting shows throughout the day.
 Our DJ provides medieval background music to enhance the experience.